JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/nn.md

 ```@example nn
 typeof(dataset.traindata(T))
 ```
-is a tuple where its first part are the data and the second one are the labels.
+is a tuple of the data and the labels.
 Performing one more check
 ```@example nn
 size(dataset.traindata(T)[1])
 ```